WOULD LESS MIGRAINES MEAN LESS WEIGHT?

 It is known that obesity doubles the odds of getting migraines and that over-weight children who were suffering from migraines, improved significantly, if they lost weight.

-Combining this information with the established correlation between hormonal fluctuations and blood sugar fluctuation contributing to both migraines and weight gain, it makes sense that addressing migraines nutritionally rather than medicating for the pain, is good option for migraine sufferers…and MigreLief is the best place to start.
+Combining this information with the established correlation between hormonal fluctuations and blood sugar fluctuation contributing to both migraines and weight gain, it makes sense to consider effective nutritional support for migraine sufferers and MigreLief is the best place to start.

 Causes of Middle Aged Weight Gain